Azure/Enterprise-Scale/SUPPORT.md

 Following list of issues are within the scope of Microsoft support:

-- Portal deployment of 4 Reference implementation - WingTip, Contoso and AdventureWorks
+- Portal deployment of Reference implementations - WingTip, Contoso and AdventureWorks
 - Underlying Resource or Resource Provider issues when deploying template (e.g. Management Groups, Policies, Log Analytics Workspace, Virtual WAN, Virtual Network) for any deployment failure
 - Subscription Creation via portal experience
 - UI elements (e.g., ArmApiController) used in ARM Template